 \section{Introduction}

-Controlling human motion through natural language is a rapidly expanding area within computer vision, enabling interactive systems to generate or modify 3D human motions based on textual inputs.
-This technology has a wide range of applications, including robotics\cite{koppula2013anticipating}, virtual reality\cite{li2024isolated}, and automatic animation \cite{zhu2024champ,zhang2024handformer2t}, where human-like motion is crucial for user interaction and immersion.

-Despite substantial advancements in general motion generation \cite{shafir2023human,tevet2022humanmotiondiffusionmodelmdm,zhang2022motiondiffuse,sun2024diffposetalk,pinyoanuntapong2024mmm,guo2024momask}, the challenge of fine-grained control over individual body parts remains largely unsolved.
-Current models are proficient at producing coherent whole-body movements from high-level language descriptions but struggle when tasked with editing or controlling specific body parts independently.
-This limitation prevents these systems from achieving the precision and adaptability required for most real-world applications.
+Controlling human motion through natural language is a rapidly expanding area within computer vision, enabling interactive systems to generate or modify 3D human motions based on textual input.
+This technology has a wide range of applications, including robotics\cite{koppula2013anticipating}, digital avatar\cite{li2024isolated, huang2024modelingdrivinghumanbody, adaptive}, and automatic animation \cite{zhu2024champ,zhang2024handformer2t,tang2025generative, gaussianstyle, song2024tri}, where human-like motion is crucial for user interaction and immersion.
+Despite efforts to generate general motion~\cite{shafir2023human,tevet2022humanmotiondiffusionmodelmdm,zhang2022motiondiffuse,sun2024diffposetalk,pinyoanuntapong2024mmm,guo2024momask}, fine-grained control over individual body parts remains largely an unsolved challenge.
+Current models are proficient in producing coherent whole-body movements from global action descriptions but struggle when tasked with controlling local body parts independently.
+This limitation prevents them from achieving precision and adaptability for real-world applications.

-Recent advancements~\cite{petrovich2024multi,huang2024como} have introduced more refined approaches by incorporating controllability into motion generation.
-However, these models are limited to processing simple instructions and still lack the fine-grained compatibility required for scenarios where multiple body parts must coordinate to perform complex actions.
-Similarly, generative models for motion synthesis~\cite{guo2024momask, pinyoanuntapong2024mmm} present innovative methods but do not directly tackle the issue of controlling individual body parts in response to specific textual descriptions.
+Recent advances~\cite{petrovich2024multi,huang2024como} have introduced more refined approaches by incorporating controllability into motion generation.
+However, these models are limited to processing simple instructions and lack the compatibility required for scenarios where multiple body parts must coordinate to perform complex actions.
+Similarly, generative models for motion synthesis~\cite{guo2024momask, pinyoanuntapong2024mmm} present innovative methods but do not directly address the issue of controlling specific body parts with specific textual descriptions.